 Galiano is a beautiful island located in the Salish Sea with a dynamic, creative and resilient community.
 Over the years, residents have come together to support both the environment and the people who live here.
 We have raised funds to purchase both Mount Galiano and Bodega Ridge; established the Galiano Conservancy Association, which has been a model to similar organizations near and far; built the Health Care Centre, the Library, and the Museum: nurtured a thriving arts community; and created and run numerous other organizations to support one another.

-Yet, over the past decades, many Galiano residents including singles, couples, families and seniors have had no choice but to leave the island for lack of secure housing.
+Yet, over the past decades, many Galiano residents including singles, couples, families and seniors have been unable to find adequate housing.
+Many have had no choice but to leave the island.
 Some of these residents grew up on Galiano.
 Many had spent years here and had become deeply involved in work, school, and volunteer activities.

 In 2018, the CRD completed a “Housing Needs Assessment – Southern Gulf Islands”, where Galiano was identified as needing approximately 70 long-term affordable rental homes.
 Building these homes on Galiano will provide stabilization for low to moderate income households, be they individuals, young families, seniors, or others.